Repton School: 18th and 19th centuries

-In the early centuries of the school's development, there was a pupil-conferred role called "Cock of the School" within the pupil body.
+In a letter from George Denman in the 1830s, there was a pupil-conferred role called "Cock of the School".
 A boy would be identified as the holder of this office after competing against likely candidates; once a boy was incumbent in this role, the younger boys deferred to him to do his work; writing in 1907, G. S. Messiter described the practice as an "ancient custom."

+In 1858, a chapel was constructed on campus and later opened in 1859.

+In 1865, a commission presided over by Henry Labouchere, 1st Baron Taunton investigated all endowed secondary schools in England, including Repton.
+The Schools Inquiry Commission published its findings in 1868.
+The research compiled helped aid the Endowed Schools Act 1869.

-In 1874, local village children began attending the school, along with boarders.
-The headmaster at the time lamented the tension between local boys and boarders, stating that despite a sincere attempt to break down the barriers between them, he had had little success, and a substantial number of applications from "persons of good standing... and good fortune" had been withdrawn when told the boys were "of all classes down to the sons of blacksmiths and washerwomen".
+When public schools were attempting to reform, Repton's headmaster at the time lamented the shared tensions from all schools between local boys and boarders, stating that despite a sincere attempt to break down the barriers between them, he had had little success, and a substantial number of applications from "persons of good standing... and good fortune" had been withdrawn when told the boys were "of all classes down to the sons of blacksmiths and washerwomen".
 Due to this conflict, local village boys stopped attending Repton, which the headmaster at the time said was "mainly for the sake of the village boys... [to mitigate a] constant fear of their being ill-treated."

 The first Committee of the Headmasters' Conference, appointed in December 1870, included the headmaster of Repton.

-In 1884, a chapel was added to the school's buildings.